GNOME/dia/HACKING.md

 # Coding on Dia

-Feel free to hack away at dia, but you're advised to contact the dia maintainers and/or the mailing list if you do any larger work --- this is in everyone's interest so that work is not duplicated.
+Feel free to hack away at dia, but you're advised to contact the dia maintainers if you do any larger work --- this is in everyone's interest so that work is not duplicated.

 For more information on the authors, maintainers, etc., of dia, please see the file AUTHORS and the git history, after 20 years a lot of people have worked on Dia